bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-f/backward-compatibility.rst

    .. code-block:: sh

       export db_name=bacula
       /usr/lib/bareos/update_bareos_tables
       unset db_name

 -  Backup upgraded DB:

    .. code-block:: sh

       mysqldump bacula > /tmp/bacula.sql

 -  Create bareos database:

    .. code-block:: sh

       /usr/lib/bareos/create_bareos_database

 -  Insert backuped db into new database:

    .. code-block:: sh

       cat /tmp/bacula.sql | mysql bareos

 -  Grant permissions:

    .. code-block:: sh

       /usr/lib/bareos/grant_mysql_privileges

 -  Adapt file permissions to bareos, if you have any file storage

 -  Adapt configs (not complete)

    -  With bacula the default setting for pid files was :file:`/var/run`, which may not work if the bareos-director runs as user bareos.
-Best way is to comment out the entry :program:`Pid Directory = "/var/run"` in your director config.
+Best way is to comment out the entry :command:`Pid Directory = "/var/run"` in your director config.
 Bareos will set a working default value (supposed to be :file:`/var/lib/bareos/`)

 PostgreSQL
 ^^^^^^^^^^